-- When do I get to start taking part in the therapeutic help inside the clinic?
+- When do you expect me to start taking part in the therapy process?

 Few people successfully make it into long term recovery without the help of the bigger group around them.

-Step 3 - Rehab On A Budget
+Step 3 - Set A Budget

 Instead, to keep costs reasonable but standards high, consider providers further afield, or smaller clinics with a lower headcount and rural location.